kubernetes/git-sync/docs/ssh.md

         },
         ...
     ],
+    securityContext: {
+        "runAsUser": 0
     }
+}
 ```
-**Note:** Kubernetes mounts the Secret with permissions 0444 by default (not restrictive enough to be used as an SSH key), so make sure you use secret volume with `defaultMode: 256` (decimal number for octal 0400).
+**Note:** Kubernetes mounts the Secret with permissions 0444 by default (not restrictive enough to be used as an SSH key), so make sure you use secret volume with `defaultMode: 256` (decimal number for octal 0400) and run the container as root.